 PLU Chem Club starting to plan for the ACS National Meeting Spring 2019

-The 257th American Chemical Society National Meeting & Exposition – Chemistry for New Frontiers will be held March 31 – April 4, 2019 in Orlando, FL.
+The 258th American Chemical Society National Meeting & Exposition – Macromolecular Chemistry: The Second Century will be held March 22 – 26, 2020 in Philadelphia, PA.
 Members of the PLU Chem Club and students who participated in undergraduate research with PLU Chemistry faculty members will be attending.

 Desserts and Demos

 The PLU Chem Club hosts an annual Desserts and Demos chemistry event every spring.
 Prospective Lutes enjoy liquid nitrogen ice cream and desserts, hands-on chemistry activities, and to watch flashy chemical demonstrations performed by PLU Chem faculty.

 Contact email@example.com if you are interested in helping out.